- 1. The Requirement

-Include assessments for security vulnerabilities during Peer Review/Inspections of software requirements and design and undergo automated security static analysis as well as coding standard static analyses of software code to find potential security vulnerabilities.
+Include assessments for security vulnerabilities during Peer Review/Inspections of software requirements and design.
+Utilize automated security static analysis as well as coding standard static analyses of software code to find potential security vulnerabilities.

 Key: - Applicable | - Not Applicable